Controversial Cholesterol Guidelines Could Double Use of Statins

 But statins like Lipitor and others are not only linked to diabetes, but also muscle damage and liver disease.

 Crestor, which was approved by the Food and Drug Administration (FDA) in 2003, has also been used to prevent heart attacks and strokes.
-Lawsuits against Crestor also have linked the drug to the kidney failure.
+Lawsuits against Crestor also have linked the drug to kidney failure.

 The multiple individual lawsuits against both drugmakers are moving forward in courts across the country.